 Our principal liquidity requirements are to meet our lease obligations, our working capital and capital expenditure needs and to pay principal and interest on our outstanding indebtedness.
 We anticipate requiring additional capital in order to grow our business and fund our operating expenses.
 Subject to our operating performance, which, if significantly adversely affected, would adversely affect the availability of funds, we expect to finance our operations for at least the next 12 months following the issuance of the consolidated financial statements, including costs of opening currently planned new restaurants, through cash provided by operations and construction allowances provided by landlords of certain locations and borrowings under our term loan agreement.
 We cannot be sure that these sources will be sufficient to finance our operations beyond that period, however, and we may seek additional financing in the future, which may or may not be available on terms and conditions satisfactory to us, or at all.
 Other sources of liquidity could include additional potential issuances of debt or equity securities in public or private financings, or warrant or option expenses.
-As of June 30, 2017, we had cash and cash equivalents of approximately \$1.5 million.
+As of September 30, 2017, we had cash and cash equivalents of approximately \$1.8 million.
 If we are unable to access necessary capital to meet our liquidity needs, we may have to delay or discontinue expansion of our business or raise funds on terms that we may consider unfavorable.

-Our capital expenditures during fiscal 2017 will be significantly less than prior years since our currently planned two to three new owned STK restaurants will open in the next 18 months, in addition to our necessary restaurant-level maintenance and key initiative-related capital expenditures; however we continue to evaluate all options available to us.
-We currently anticipate our total capital expenditures for fiscal 2017, including all expenditure categories to be approximately \$6.0 million.
+Our capital expenditures during fiscal 2017 will be significantly less than prior years since our currently planned two to three new owned STK restaurants are expected to open in the next 18 months, in addition to our necessary restaurant-level maintenance and key initiative-related capital expenditures; however we continue to evaluate all options available to us.
+We currently anticipate our total capital expenditures for fiscal 2017, including all expenditure categories to be approximately \$4.5 million.
+This includes capital spending relating to our Denver, Colorado STK opened in early 2017 and our San Diego, California STK not yet opened.
 We expect to fund our anticipated capital expenditures for fiscal 2017 with current cash on hand, expected cash flows from operations and proceeds from expected tenant improvement allowances.
 Our future cash requirements will depend on many factors, including the pace of our expansion, conditions in the retail property development market, construction costs, the nature of the specific sites selected for new restaurants, and the nature of the specific leases and associated tenant improvement allowances available, if any, as negotiated with landlords.
 Our current plan is to enter into license agreements for the operation of STKs where we are not required to put up any capital.
 We will depend significantly on our expected cash flow from operations and continued financing to fund the majority of our planned capital expenditures for 2017.
 If our business does not generate enough cash flow from operations as expected, and replacement funding sources are not otherwise available to us, we may not be able to expand our operations at the pace currently planned.